-Jazz Alley announces first concert since coronavirus shutdown, state says not so fast
+Jazz Alley announces first concert since coronavirus shutdown; state says not so fast

 Earlier Friday, Matassa said she was excited “at the prospect” of playing for a real-world audience again.
 While her regular pianist was not going to play the now-questionable Jazz Alley gig, due to health reasons, Matassa said she felt Dimitriou’s precautions made returning to the stage feel “as safe as possible.”
 She’s also exploring ways to be able to sing through a face shield.

 “To be honest with you, we just want to play,” Matassa said.
-“I feel like I’ve been going to grocery stores and making it to the bank and if I’m safe there I think I’ll be safe [at Jazz Alley].”
+“I feel like I’ve been going to grocery stores and making it to the bank, and if I’m safe there I think I’ll be safe [at Jazz Alley].”

 Jazz Alley wasn’t the only Seattle club eyeing an early return.
 The Sea Monster Lounge, which is also licensed as a restaurant, had quietly announced a one-off concert with salsa/Afro-Cuban jazz troupe Buena Vibra for June 27, though the band canceled after a band member’s doctor advised against it, club owner Andrew Nunez said.

 Despite being uneasy about welcoming fans back to the club, even for a night, Nunez feels compelled to “get the ball rolling” as Washington’s economy ramps back up.
-While last month King County approved $750,000 in relief funds for music venues, he questions whether the Sea Monster would be eligible for assistance as restaurants are reopening.
+While last month King County approved $750,000 in relief funds for music venues, Nunez questions whether the Sea Monster would be eligible for assistance as restaurants are reopening.

 “I’m just afraid if I don’t open, I’m shooting myself in the foot,” Nunez said.
 “There’s also the thing of when is it going to feel OK?
 It’s not going to feel OK for a long time, really, to open — no matter what Jay Inslee or anybody says.”